hisplan/SCGW-F25/mini-project/README.md

 **Output:**
 * A summary table of QC metrics before and after filtering.
 * A **UMAP plot** of the clustered cells, with each cluster clearly distinguishable by color, labeled with its assigned cluster number (0-N).
-* **Identify the CTC Cluster:** By visually comparing your generated UMAP plot with Figure 4 from the original paper, identify which of your clusters corresponds to the Circulating Tumor Cells (CTCs) (highlighted in the red box, labeled as **Cluster 10** in the paper's figure).

 ***